Post-2008 Irish economic downturn: Bank guarantee

 On 29 September 2008 the government issued a 2-year unlimited guarantee of all debt (the Credit Institutions Financial Stabilisation Act, or CIFS guarantee) in favour of 6 banks.
 The comprehensive and unlimited scope of the Irish fait accompli surprised other governments, the ECB and the European Commission at the time.
 There was an immediate response in the markets, with short term money market funds returning to Ireland, mainly from the UK.

-Lorenzo Bini Smaghi, member of the ECB Executive Board, later said, “The ECB learned about the issue and we found it was very surprising that a country comes out by itself – even in a situation in which the Irish were in, with a large banking system – to guarantee everything.
+Lorenzo Bini Smaghi, member of the ECB Executive Board, later said, "The ECB learned about the issue and we found it was very surprising that a country comes out by itself – even in a situation in which the Irish were in, with a large banking system – to guarantee everything.
 It was surprising… It was surprising that someone would embark on blanket guarantee by itself.
-It was a dangerous gamble.”
+It was a dangerous gamble."

 The CIFS "blanket guarantee" of Irish domestic banks covered debts estimated at €440 billion at the start.
 It covered all debts of the 6 banks protected, was non-renewable, and was never called on.
 As such, the guarantee itself did not directly cost the State anything—and since the protected banks paid levies in exchange, it can technically be described as having made money.
 However, preventing the guarantee from being called on committed the Irish government to preventing the collapse of any of the participating banks, which would have resulted in the calling on of the guarantee at a time when the banks had large debts, bank assets were of little value for lack of buyers, and the government's finances were already under heavy strain.

 The CIFS blanket guarantee was never renewed.
 An ancillary guarantee, the Eligible Liabilities Guarantee, was passed in 2009.
 This second guarantee scheme applied only to specified new debt (but applied to that debt until maturity), and was renewable on a six-monthly basis.
 It is this second guarantee that was renewed several times after the expiry of the CIFS guarantee.

 Comment by the American embassy

 Despite the bank guarantee in September, by December 2008 the American ambassador was reporting to Washington that no clear plan was in place, after an interview with John McCarthy of the Irish Department of Finance and two other officials.
 McCarthy was quoted as saying that "forecasting anything in the current uncertain environment is almost impossible" and that the government could "only react given the fast pace of the downturn".
-The interview was published in 2011 as a part of the WikiLeaks disclosures.
+The interview was published in 2011 as a part of the United States diplomatic cables leak.